heathermiller/dist-prog-book/_posts/2016-10-16-welcome-to-jekyll.markdown

 title:  "Remote Procedure Call"
 date:   2016-10-16 11:46:07 -0400
 categories: jekyll update
-by: "Aviral Goel and Heather Miller"
+by: "Joe Schmoe and Mary Jane"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.